 Baseball Skills Camp

-Do not let baseball season sneak up on you!
+The training doesn’t stop!
 Now is the time to work on and develop your hitting and defensive abilities at the Performance Center.
-These one day clinics are designed to help baseball players improve their skills and techniques with Hitting and Defense.
+Our one day clinics are designed to help baseball players improve their skills and techniques with Hitting and Defense.

 This camp will be led by former South Bend Silver Hawks manager, Mark Haley with the assistance of other Performance Center instructors.